 Some students have a tendency towards perfectionism, however, often doing 80% from a usually high personal standard can reap success too.
 One of our students wrote in our First Year Experience Survey that the best piece of advice she was given was that "Ps get degrees".
 This does not mean that students should set the bar low, but that they should be kind to themselves, use feedback from assignments to improve future performance, and keep a healthy balance and perspective in their lives.

 If there are justifiable circumstances that are a barrier to completing a piece of work on time then the university has policies that enable students to seek extensions and special consideration.
-The Faculty has a guide to this and other aspects of course administration called the Little Blue Book (pdf, 295kB).
+The school has a guide to this and other aspects of course administration called the Little Blue Book (pdf, 295kB).

 If perfectionism is a particular issue and is having a negative impact on a student’s life or is leading to negative thoughts, behaviour and depression, then help should be sought from the University Counselling and Psychological Services.

 - University of Sydney – Learning Centre – Homepage (retrieved Feb 2011)